Picascade/PicascadeBugFeedback/README.md

-# PicascadeBugFeedback
+# Picascade Bug Feedback

-Welcome to the PicascadeBug Feedback GitHub Repository!
+Welcome to the Picascade Bug Feedback GitHub Repository!

 ## How to report a Bug in Picascade?